beamed-world/beamed-world.github.io/posts/web-design-faux-pas.md

 # Web design faux pas

 <!--{{{
-  "title" : "Universal visualizer",
+  "title" : "Why web design is hard",
   "date" : "2016-08-29T03:04:21.983Z",
-  "byline": "93 bilion lightyears, nearly 14 billion years, someone has to do something", "preview": "The web as we know it today is a strange and wonderful place.
+  "byline": "Rome wasn't built in a day, but JavaScript took only 10", "preview": "The web as we know it today is a strange and wonderful place.
 It has become the universal format for all electronicly enabled media, and nothing comes close to it in terms of adoption, support and general ubiquity."
 }}}-->